 3. Shape the extruded material into manageable bricklike ingots.

 The ingots are then stacked on shipping pallets for shipping to manufacturers who will start the material on its next journey of usefulness.

-In Greensboro’s a single stream recycling program, the material is unacceptable.
+In Greensboro’s single-stream recycling program, the material is unacceptable.
 Foam is also very light and the City pays for waste disposal by the ton, so it’s not inherently expensive for municipalities to dispose of.
-However, foam takes up considerable space in the landfills and deteriorates very slowly.
+However, the foam takes up considerable space in landfills and deteriorates very slowly.
 Landfill regulations determine how big one can be, not how heavy.
-Thus, the size of foam products result in less landfill life.
+Thus, the size of foam products results in less landfill life.
 Decreasing landfill space is concerning because North Carolina only has room to landfill waste for approximately 40 more years at currently permitted facilities – and residents of any municipality will often fiercely fight the construction of new landfills near them.